kevinzhouhogwarts/python-api-challenge/README.md

 # python-api-challenge

 ## Introduction
 Using an API call, weather data for several cities was retrieved.
-Regression was performed and visually on scatter plots of several weather variables versus latitude.
+Then, regression was performed on scatter plots of several weather variables versus latitude.
+Further, a geolocation API was used to retrieve places of interest near a subset of cities.

 ## Method
 The supplied code for generating latitudes and longitudes and for identifying the cities closest to those coordinate pairs was used.